DSoftTechnology/ADS-FDA-Pool3/README.md

 An initial meeting with potential users uninvolved in design and development was held on June 18, 2015, and documented in /Design/Meetings/2015-06-18/MeetingNotes.md.
 In this meeting, users were assigned personas of: Food Recall Researcher, Financial Analyst and Business Owner.
 Initial ideas of what functionality would be useful for these personas was documented, and 3 use cases created.

-2nd paper prototype session was performed with customers on Monday, 22 June 2015, with DSoft’s Business Analyst and Visual Designer.
+Second paper prototype session was performed with customers on Monday, 22 June 2015, with DSoft’s Business Analyst and Visual Designer.
 Customers/Personas identified changes and added requirements to the web forms and resultant reports (generated from open.FDA.gov).
 Changes were made to use cases to capture changes, separate variants of use case.
 Some requirements were deferred until next build.

-3rd paper prototyping session was held with the Financial Analyst because we determined FDA dataset was limited and may not be able to provide exact report originally requested.
+Third paper prototyping session was held with the Financial Analyst because we determined FDA dataset was limited and may not be able to provide exact report originally requested.

 Live demonstrations of prototypes were provided to users whose comments/criticisms were reflected into design when possible.